Lebanon Valley Rail Trail Expands

 The Lebanon Valley Rail Trail (LVRT) is a National Recreation Trail and wonderful asset in Lebanon County.
 The rail trail goes from the southwestern border of Lebanon County and goes through Colebrook, Mt.
 Gretna, Cornwall (connects the Buckingham Campus to the Woods Campus), and the city of Lebanon.
 At the southern border of Lebanon County the LVRT connects with the Conewago Recreation Trail and continues for another 5.0 miles.
 The trail is partly built on the old Cornwall–Lebanon Railroad created by industrialist Robert Coleman in the 1880s.
 The trail runs 19 miles, and there are many phases in development that would extend the trail to northern Lebanon County and Jonestown.
 The trail features a packed stone path and paved path at many parts that traverses “Pennsylvania Dutch Country” and other scenic routes.
 Trail users see untouched woodlands of state gamelands, forests, and views of area fields and farms.
 The trail is maintained by dedicated group of volunteers, and allows for running, walking, biking, horseback riding, and cross-country skiing.

 Recently, a new 1.8 mile section of the Rail Trail in West Lebanon that opened the last week in July.
 The new section of trail starts at 25th Street near Union Canal Tunnel Park and travels north and west to Long Lane in North Lebanon Township.
-The new section can be seen as a dotted line in the left portion of the map.

 The trail is open for bikers and pedestrians, but a more official ribbon-cutting is planned for mid-September.